Table of Contents

 Best Cafe Racer Bikes

-people who just went for the looks(I don’t mean that it have some problems in the eyes, it looks so good, it looks dashing actually), But this machine people who ride for the joy of motorcycling, for the speed, for the aggressiveness, for the revives and for the curves and for the forgotten reason for motorcycles to exist, THE FUN.
+people who just went for the looks(I don’t mean that it has some problems in the eyes, it looks so good, it looks dashing actually), But this machine people who ride for the joy of motorcycling, for the speed, for the aggressiveness, for the revives and for the curves and for the forgotten reason for motorcycles to exist, THE FUN.

-The performance is just excellent, and the initial throws the bike like a jet going supersonic, and the beast comes out after 5000 rpm and adds with the low weight.
+The performance is just excellent, and the initial throws the bike like a jet going supersonic, and the beast comes out after 5000 rpm and adds the low weight.
 We can say that Vitrioling takes control of flies and us.
 Cornering is so damn good on this beast cause of the clip-on, And along with WP apex suspension, it’s just good.